Ixaruz/Luna-App/README.md

 It will show you the option to dump the current island and should also display their name.

 Now press the Dump button and let it work for a few seconds.
-If everything went right, you now have a dumped island, which can be used by the game and tools like NHSE, in the dump folder of your Switch's SD card.
+If everything went right, you now have a dumped island in the dump folder, which can be used by the game and tools like NHSE.

 ## File Tree